D7017E/blog-site/about.markdown

 on developing custom interactions for the robot, such as playing hide and seek, or telling an interactive story.

+## Group members
+### Block programming
+Our goal is to create a block programming solution for kids to be able to program the Pepper robot in an easy way.
+We believe kids can build an interest with new technology by seeing first-hand hanges from code to movement of the Pepper robot.
+* Johan Olsson
+* Hugo Pettersson
+* Casper Lundberg
+* Nour Bahtite

+### Interaction
+#### Image recognition
+* Elie Jamous
+* Dennis Trollsfjord
+* Anders Dahl
+* Simon Lundberg

+#### Rock paper scissor
+* Simon Berghem
+* Rickard Bemm

+#### Web interaction
+* Erik Sörensen
+* Oscar Lundberg

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)